kdw2060/hassio-addons/hassio-addon-grocy-api-wrapper/README.md

 # DEPRECATED

 I've moved away from building custom add-ons and custom cards for a certain service.
-Have a look at sdfsdfsdf instead.
+Have a look at my [Api Consumer](https://github.com/kdw2060/hassio-addons/tree/master/hassio-addon-api-consumer) add-on instead.
 It has a sample consumer for the Grocy Tasks.

+---

-## Grocy API wrapper
+### Grocy API wrapper

 Because the Grocy API is pretty slow (at least when running the Grocy Hass.io addon on a Raspberry Pi), this wrapper caches the api data in json files.